 22.14 Joe Moreno Insults Academics on Wikipedia

-The pro-Sai polemicist not only insulted the academic in Australia, but also brazenly stated that “Kevin Shepherd attempted to do damage control and had ‘The Communicator’ update his Wikipedia page” (accessed 30/08/2008).
-That is an outright fabrication and lie which I repudiate categorically.
+Meanwhile, Moreno stated: “Kevin Shepherd attempted to do damage control and had ‘The Communicator’ update his Wikipedia page” (accessed 30/08/2008).
+This was an outright fabrication which I repudiated categorically.
 Academics are quite independent in their decisions of Wikipedia statement.
-The Moreno policy is to stigmatise critics and objectors, and attempt to make them look invalid and suspicious.
-Responsible parties in America are urged to consider what the outcome will be if American cult attitudes gain ascendancy in the new world, bringing back medieval European standards of inquisition and false testimony operating under the influence of rabidly obsessive beliefs.
+The Moreno policy was to stigmatise critics and objectors, and attempt to make them look invalid and suspicious.
+I reflected: "Responsible parties in America are urged to consider what the outcome will be if American cult attitudes gain ascendancy in the new world, bringing back medieval European standards of inquisition and false testimony operating under the influence of rabidly obsessive beliefs."

 The official policy of Wikipedia is one of pseudonyms; that policy is not everywhere agreed upon.
 Moreno himself employed the User name of SSS108, though his real name soon became known to close analysts.
-His conflict with the Wikipedia administrator known as Mel Etitis became operative some weeks before he was banned from Wikipedia by an Arbitration Committee, and on the basis of sectarian activist editing.
+His conflict with the Wikipedia administrator known as Mel Etitis commenced some weeks before he was banned from Wikipedia by an Arbitration Committee, and on the basis of sectarian activist editing.
 For months afterwards, Moreno attacked Wikipedia personnel on the web.

-Moreno has rashly attempted to cast doubt upon The Communicator’s academic background by mentioning the episode he refers to as the Essjay Wikipedia Controversy.
-That episode is described in terms of a 24-year old college drop-out falsely claiming (under the pseudonym of Essjay) to be “a tenured Professor of religion at a private University.”
-It is known that Wikipedia pseudonyms can be abused (as in the instance of SSS108 and a redundant Wikipedia User page).
-Yet Moreno goes so far as to state that I “attempted to con the general public with anonymous and alleged ‘scholarly’ references” (accessed 30/08/2008), here meaning those of Jedermann and The Communicator.
+Moreno attempted to cast doubt upon The Communicator’s academic background by mentioning the well known "Essjay Wikipedia Controversy."
+That episode involved a 24-year old college drop-out falsely claiming (under the pseudonym of Essjay) to be “a tenured Professor of religion at a private University.”
+It is well known that Wikipedia pseudonyms can be abused (as in the instance of SSS108 and his agitating Wikipedia User page against myself).
+Jumping to defamatory conclusions, Moreno even stated that I “attempted to con the general public with anonymous and alleged ‘scholarly’ references” (accessed 30/08/2008), here meaning those of Jedermann and The Communicator.
 The offensive aspersion appeared in the acutely erroneous item entitled Kevin R. D. Shepherd’s Comical Citations to Anonymous Scholars at saisathyasai.com.

-To give an example of playground verbal style, at the end of his militant webpage dismissing my defence against his redundant Wikipedia User page, Moreno calls me “just another foaming-at-the-mouth Anti-Sai ruffian.”
-That polemical name comes from the apologist angel representing “Love All Serve All” sentiment, which may be regarded as a farce for propaganda purposes.
+To give an example of playground verbal style, at the end of his 2007 webpage dismissing my defence, Moreno called me “just another foaming-at-the-mouth Anti-Sai ruffian.”
+Sectarian name-calling was a pleasantry by comparison with other militant web strategies described above.